awsdocs/aws-mobile-developer-guide/doc_source/mobile-hub-add-aws-mobile-user-data-storage.rst

 #.
 Complete the :ref:`Get Started <mobile-hub-add-aws-mobile-sdk-basic-setup>` steps before your proceed.

-   If you want to integrate an |S3| bucket that you have already configured, go to :ref:`Integrate an Existing Bucket <how-to-integrate-an-existing-bucket>`.

 #.
 Enable :guilabel:`User File Storage`: Open your project in `Mobile Hub <https://console.aws.amazon.com/mobilehub>`__ and choose the :guilabel:`User File Storage` tile to enable the feature.